ainergiz/oracle/docs/debug/remote-chrome.md

 - Port collisions: prior listeners on 49810 caused ECONNREFUSED/busy.
 - Remote model switch failed: remote Chrome likely not signed into ChatGPT; model picker couldn’t find “GPT-5.1 Pro”.
 - Keychain/cookie read now failing on VM: `loadChromeCookies` throws “Unknown error” when invoked from the server process (Node 25, SSH shell).
 When `oracle serve` runs from GUI Terminal it starts fine; under nohup/SSH it logs the rejection and remote runs hang.
+- New behavior (post-fix): `oracle serve` exits early if it cannot load host ChatGPT cookies after opening chatgpt.com for login; sign in on the host and restart the service.

 ## Next steps
 - On VM: start service in a clean shell with bun on PATH: